ewerton-augusto/ewerton-augusto/README.md

 I am Ewerton Augusto from São Paulo/Brazil and I am 27 years old.

 I have been working in IT since 2013.
-Firstly, I have worked in technical support, later I managed and deployed servers.
+Firstly, I have worked in technical support, later I managed and deployed servers and I managed the technical team, supporting and guiding them.
 Currently, I have faced challenges as a full-stack web developer since 2019.
 I am passionate about front development and I seek to bring the best experience to the users.
 I aim to specialize and develop accessible projects that include the largest number of PwD people (people with disabilities) to the world of technology.

 In my free time, I am keen on watching series and movies (🎞️), reading books (especially books on personal development and financial education 📚), listening to music (🎵), playing the acoustic guitar (🎸), participating in volunteer projects, and visiting family and friends ( 👪).